Shift Supervisor (Machine Shop) (7:00am - 3:30pm)

 What You Will Do

-- Lead a team of machinists by setting clear expectations, defining daily goals, and maintaining consistent communication throughout the shift
+- Lead and develop a team of machinists by setting clear expectations, defining daily and longer term goals, and maintaining consistent, transparent communication.

-- Foster a positive, collaborative environment where machinists feel supported, informed, and empowered to do high quality work
+- Foster a collaborative, high trust shop environment where machinists are supported, informed, and empowered to execute high quality work.

-- Conduct regular performance check ins with machinists, provide actionable feedback, and help remove blockers to maintain productivity
+- Conduct regular performance check ins, provide actionable technical and behavioral feedback, and remove systemic blockers that limit productivity or quality.

-- Hold the team accountable for safety, quality, and workmanship while modeling professionalism and calm decision making under pressure
+- Hold the team accountable for safety, quality, and workmanship while modeling professionalism, technical rigor, and calm decision making under pressure.

-- Train and mentor junior machinists and shop technicians on machining fundamentals, metrology techniques, GD&T, and efficient CAM workflows
+- Train and mentor machinists and technicians through hands-on instruction in machining fundamentals, advanced CAM workflows, GD&T, and metrology techniques.

-- Provide constructive feedback, support career growth, and reinforce a culture of precision, safety, and continuous learning
+- Support career growth and skill progression while reinforcing a culture of precision, ownership, safety, and continuous learning.

-- Track machine performance, communicate maintenance needs, and coordinate with facilities and equipment teams
+- Monitor machine performance, identify reliability risks, and coordinate with facilities and equipment teams to minimize downtime and protect capacity.

 What You Will Need

-- Five or more years of hands-on CNC machining experience in prototype or research and development environments, including 5-axis CNCs and live-turn mill centers.
+- Five or more years of hands-on CNC machining experience in prototype or research and development environments, with deep expertise in milling high precision parts.

-- Strong literacy in GD&T including the ability to interpret complex prints, hold tolerances below one thousandth of an inch, and identify unrealistic callouts
+- Advanced literacy in GD&T with proven ability to interpret complex prints, hold sub thousandth tolerances, and identify manufacturability risks.

-- Proficiency in inspection and metrology including experience with CMM equipment
+- Strong proficiency in inspection and metrology, including experience with CMMs and in process inspection techniques.

 Create a Job Alert